publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s675.md

     (C) in subparagraph (I)—

-    (i) by striking “and receives assistance” and inserting “receives assistance”; and
+    (i) by striking “and receives assistance” and inserting “receives assistance”;

     (ii) by inserting “, and, if the child is leaving foster care by reason of having attained 18 years of age or such greater age as the State has elected under paragraph (8), unless the child has been in foster care for less than 6 months, is not discharged from care without being provided with (if the child is eligible to receive such document) an official or certified copy of the United States birth certificate of the child, a social security card issued by the Commissioner of Social Security, health insurance information, a copy of the child’s medical records, and a driver’s license or identification card issued by a State in accordance with the requirements of section 202 of the REAL ID Act of 2005” before the period; and

+    (iii) by striking “16” and inserting “14”; and

     (3) by adding at the end the following: